vJourneyman/lakgraph/content/GM Rob Blake speaks to the media before the 2022-23 Regular Season.md

 just like we were last year we want to be a little more consistent um you know as especially on the Special
-Teams both penalty kale and power play throughout but just the dictate the style of play that we want early on in the season too yeah um as he's now become a veteran like how how is his leadership vocal Drive how is that playing it takes more a prominent role I think we saw that a little bit last year coming out with them um
+Teams both penalty kill and power play throughout but just the dictate the style of play that we want early on in the season too

+> Q: Kempe's always seemed to have a great
+> work ethic, constitution.
+um has he's now become a veteran like how how is his leadership vocal Drive how is that playing out
+>
+> A: it takes more a prominent role I think we saw that a little bit last year coming out with them um